layer-3/clearsync/docs/YIP/YIP-0006-margin-zones.md

 3. Clearport shall disallow adding new trades if the margin is in the yellow or red zone.
 4. Clearport shall initiate automatic settlement if the margin is in the red zone.
 5. Clearport shall implement at least one, and should implement several market selection algorithm for automatic settlement, which may be one of the described in this document or a custom one(s).
-6. Clearport shall disallow proposing settlement if the post-settlement margin calculation for selected markets is in the yellow or red zone.
-7. Clearport shall interrupt ongoing settlement if the current post-settlement margin calculation is in the red zone, and start a new settlement according to these rules.